danieloleynyk/python-remote-debug/README.md

       our pycharm.

 - change the `Dockerfile` and the `docker-compose.yml` to your needs this is a flexable setup
+- testing are achieved using pytest
+- coverage using `coverage & pytest`
+- linting, using `flake8` and some additional plugins, take a note this is definitely an opinionated setup, you can change `.flake8` to your needs
+- formatting, using `black` yet another opinionated tool, if you don't like it go ahead and remove it :)
+- type safety, using `mypy` currently seems kind of redundant since pycharm already make all the heavy lifting for typing anyways, might be useful later within a ci pipe...
+- docstrings, configured to use the Google format
+- dependency management, using `pipenv` you can also try `poetry` instead.

 - there are a few simple `make` commands that will make your life a bit easier
     - `make init` will spin up the `docker-compose.yml`
     - `make venv` will spin up a remote ssh terminal with venv activated, use all your `pip & pipenv` inside this remote terminal.
+    - `make clean` will clean pycharm cache (a workaround one of the issues with pycharm...)
+    - `make test` runs all the tests
+    - `make coverage` spins up all the tests and generate a `coverage report`
+    - `make lint` run `flake8` and `black`

 Setting up pycharm
 ------------------
 - spin up your dev container using `make init venv`